Woman Desperately Chugging Coffee In The Audience At The Impeachment Hearing Catches The Eyes Of Viewers

 “Watching this mysterious woman chug her coffee, notice she’s on camera, and then finish chugging it is a lot more interesting than the actual testimony,” tweeted one person.

-Others joked that considering the stressful nature of the inquiry and tense environment, it might not have been coffee in the young women’s cup but perhaps something a little bit stronger.
+Others joked that considering the stressful nature of the inquiry and tense environment, it might not have been coffee in the young woman’s cup but perhaps something a little bit stronger.

 “Coffee?
 It’s probably whiskey,” another person joked.